quant-mktg/bayes_mktg/mv_probit_reg/Readme.md

 These scripts run using simulated data.
 The inputs are:

- * $K$, the number of variables in the design matrix X.
+ * K, the number of variables in the design matrix X.
  * D, the dimension of the output y.
  * N, the number of respondents.
  * y is a matrix of size N x D.